VPN Service BY VPN SURF VPN.SURF

 Cons

-• If you configure it incorrectly, the security might be jeopardised.
+- If you configure it incorrectly, the security might be jeopardized.

 6. WireGuard

 WireGuard is open-sourced like OpenVPN but easier to set up and has a simpler codebase.
-It comes with a faster connection advantage, fast speed, more reliability, and modern end-to-end encryption standards.
+It has a faster connection advantage, faster speed, more reliability, and modern end-to-end encryption standards.
 Hence, all these advantages make WireGuard the fastest and newest VPN protocol that beats the advantages of OpenVPN as well as the others.

-However, since WireGuard is still new, it is going through the development stages and is incomplete.
-A few VPN providers such as VPC.ac and TorGuard are supporting WireGuard currently.
-But NordVPN is testing the WireGuard protocol to see if it does the job of delivering the secure connection to your system or not.
+However, WireGuard is still new and going through incomplete development stages.
+A few VPN providers such as VPC.ac and TorGuard are currently supporting WireGuard.
+But NordVPN is testing the WireGuard protocol to see if it does the job of delivering a secure connection to your system or not.
 And since it is work-in-progress, it might become the next generation of VPN protocols.
 It is just a matter of time until it does.

 Pros